chriskavanagh97/SoftwareQualityTesting/README.md

 #### 3. **Can it be easily tested or debugged**

 Can the code added be easily tested and debugged if there is an error in the project functionality.

+#### 4. **Can this solution be simplified further**

+Here I should look through the code and ensure that I haven't over complicated my code.
+It is to ensure that I have coded in the most simplist way possible over complex codee can lead to future errors and confusion

+#### 5. **Is this code repeated**

+Code duplication should be checked, if there is code written for the same porpose in the project, that code should be removed or corrected.

+#### 6. **Is there documentation**

+Do comments exist that describe the intent of the code?
+Are all functions commented.
+If there is any incomplete code is this flagged with a suitable marker such as "TODO"